 ‘when you walk into a room, the men look behind you to see whom you are going to take notes for’

-and a female director’s 2003 ‘defence’ to inattention to her directors’ duties in signing company documents which ‘were not explained to her’ in situations where
+and a female director’s 2003 ‘defence’ to inattention to her duties as a director in signing company documents which ‘were not explained to her’ in situations where

 “I would usually have a frying pan in one hand and be signing with the other”,[4]